bpham-work/gohealth/README.md

 ````
 ./gradlew build
 ````
-Execute the jar with an appropriate file path
+Execute the jar with an appropriate path to a text file
 ````
 java -jar gohealth.jar <path_to_text_file>
 ````